CHERNOMORGAMES/CHERNOMORGAMES/README.md

 And this is kinda my github profile :mortar_board:
 #
-I am interrested in web and game development
+I am interrested in web, gamedev and linux :floppy_disk: